8bar/c12880ma/README.md

 # c12880ma
-This is a modification of groupgets C12880MA Arduino and Processing example.
+This is a modification of GroupGets C12880MA Arduino and Processing example.
 It's been tested on an Arduino Uno.

 Changelog: